-- 8.1 The Council's response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following: - taking the action requested in the petition; - considering the petition at a council meeting; - holding an inquiry into the matter; - undertaking research into the matter; - holding a public meeting; - holding a consultation; - holding a meeting with petitioners; - referring the petition for consideration by the Cabinet or a Cabinet Committee; - writing to the lead petitioner setting out our views about the request in the petition. - 8.2 In addition to these steps, the Council will consider all the specific actions it can potentially take on the issues highlighted in a petition. - 8.3 If a petition is about something over which the Council has no direct control, the responsible body (under section 7 above) will consider making representations on behalf of the community to the relevant body. - 8.4 There is a three-tier system of local government in the Epping Forest District.
-Generally, Essex County Council is responsible for strategic functions and services such as education and social care and the district and borough councils provide more local services, although some functions are shared between the county and district councils.
-Details of the main functions of Essex
+The Council's response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following:

+taking the action requested in the petition

+- considering the petition at a council meeting

+- holding an inquiry into the matter

+- undertaking research into the matter

+- holding a public meeting

+- holding a consultation

+- holding a meeting with petitioners

+- referring the petition for consideration by the council's overview and scrutiny committee or to the Cabinet or a Cabinet Committee

+- writing to the petition organiser setting out our views about the request in the petition

+In addition to these steps, the council will consider all the specific actions it can potentially take on the issues highlighted in a petition.

+If a petition is about something over which the council has no direct control (for example healthcare or transport) the responsible body (under section 7 above) will consider making representations on behalf of the community to the relevant body.

-- County Council and Epping Forest District Council can be found in the Appendix to this Scheme.
-Some of the Council's functions and responsibilities have also been devolved to local town and parish councils. - 8.5 In addition, many public services are delivered by other organisations, including the police (through the Police, Fire and Crime Commissioner), health services (via the National Health Service), welfare benefits and employment services etc. - 8.6 If the Council is not able to meet the petitioners' requests for any reason (for example if what the petition calls for conflicts with council policy), then the Council will set out the reasons for not taking the action requested in writing to the lead petitioner. - 8.7 Decisions made by a Portfolio Holder will be recorded in writing and notified to the public, the lead petitioner and all members of the Council. - 8.8 All petitions received will be reported to the Council via regular Portfolio Holder reports.
+If the Council are not able to meet the petitioners requests for any reason (for example if what the petition calls for conflicts with council policy), then the Council will set out the reasons for not taking the action requested in writing to the Lead Petitioner.

+Decisions made by the Portfolio Holder will be recorded in writing and notified to the public, the lead petitioner and all members of the Council.

+All received petitions will be reported to Council via regular Portfolio Holder reports.